Mughal Harem: Hierarchy

 The harem was not just a place where women lived.
 Babies were born and children grew up there.
 Within the precincts of the harem were markets, bazaars, laundries, kitchens, playgrounds, schools and baths.

 The harem had a hierarchy, its chief authorities being the wives and female relatives of the emperor and below them were the concubines.
 Mothers, step-mothers, aunts, grandmothers, step-sisters, sisters, daughters and other female relatives lived in the harem.
 There were also ladies-in-waiting, servants, maids, cooks, women, officials, and guards.

 The harem of the Mughal Empire was guarded by eunuchs, as well as female warriors called Urdubegis.

 Reform of Akbar

-With the construction of Fatehpur Sikri, Emperor Akbar saw need to organize the administration of his Zenana.
-This portion of the palace was reputably home to more than five thousand women.
+Akbar's imperial harem was re-organized into a fortress-like institution which is quite in contrast to the image of the reigns of Babur and Humayun.
+Harbans Mukhia attributed this change to the growing influence of Rajput cultural ethos on Akbar ever since his marriage in 1562 to Mariam-uz-Zamani.
+With the construction of Fatehpur Sikri, Emperor Akbar saw the need to organize the administration of his Zenana.
+This portion of the palace was reputably home to about five thousand women.
 While Abu'l-Fazl ibn Mubarak claims in the Akbarnama that each woman had her own suite of rooms, it is more likely that only members of the royal family and favorites of the emperor had their own apartments.